apache/hudi/docs/_docs/2_3_querying_data.md

 separated) and calls InputFormat.listStatus() only once with all those partitions.

 ## Spark SQL
-Supports all query types across both Hudi table types, relying on the custom Hudi input formats again like Hive.
+Once the Hudi tables have been registered to the Hive metastore, it can be queried using the Spark-Hive integration.
+It supports all query types across both Hudi table types, relying on the custom Hudi input formats again like Hive.
 Typically notebook users and spark-shell users leverage spark sql for querying Hudi tables.
 Please add hudi-spark-bundle as described above via --jars or --packages.

-### Snapshot query {#spark-snapshot-query}
 By default, Spark SQL will try to use its own parquet reader instead of Hive SerDe when reading from Hive metastore parquet tables.
 However, for MERGE_ON_READ tables which has both parquet and avro data, this default setting needs to be turned off using set `spark.sql.hive.convertMetastoreParquet=false`.
 This will force Spark to fallback to using the Hive Serde to read the data (planning/executions is still Spark).

 ```java